 Pat has taught a variety of courses including medical physiology, human physiology, cardiovascular physiology, exercise physiology, nutrition, and anatomy.
 In 1999, he received the Thomas F. Herman Faculty Achievement Award for distinguished teaching.
 Pat’s research has examined lactate dehydrogenase and cardiac isoenzyme profiles, hypertension and 24-hr ambulatory blood pressure monitoring, and sports epidemiology.

 He is currently working with Don Pate in Neuroscience to develop an ambulatory blood pressure monitor which assesses posture and automatically adjusts sensor sensitivity based on alterations in Korotkoff (blood pressure) sound intensity.
-Pat is a member of the American Society of Hypertension (ASH), the American Heart Association (AHA) , and the American College of Sports Medicine (ACSM).
-With AHA, Pat is on the High Blood Pressure Research, and Nutrition, Physical Activity and Metabolism Scientific Councils.
+Pat is a member of the American Heart Association (AHA) and the American College of Sports Medicine (ACSM).
+He is on the AHA’s Scientific Councils on Hypertension and Lifestyle and Cardiometabolic Health.